graphhopper/map-matching/README.md

 ### Installation and Usage

 Install Java and Maven.
-Then import the area you want to do map-matching on:
+First, you need to import the area you want to do map-matching on:

 ```bash
 ./map-matching.sh action=import datasource=./some-dir/osm-file.pbf [vehicle=car]
 ```

+The parameter vehicle defines the routing profile.
+Other options are `vehicle=bike` or `vehicle=foot`.
+If you have already imported a datasource with a specific profile, you first need to remove the folder graph-cache in your map-matching-master directory.

-and then do these matches:
+Second, you can do these matches:
 ```bash
 ./map-matching.sh action=match gpx=./track-data/.*gpx
 ```